PooDoge/Dogeshrek-Farms/README.md

 ## Smart Contracts

-This platform was forked from [Cashcow's](https://github.com/CashCowProject/) code and all the Smart Contracts were forked from [here](https://github.com/CashCowProject/cashcow-contracts).
+This platform was forked from [CashCowProtocol](https://github.com/CashCowProject/) and all the Smart Contracts were forked from [here](https://github.com/CashCowProject/cashcow-contracts).
+Thanks CashCow for complying with GPL-3.0 license by sharing your code - not many crypto projects do this and we appreciate your contributions to our ecosystem!

 ## Dogeshrek Farms Info